iter8-tools/iter8/mkdocs/docs/getting-started/first-experiment.md

 !!! tip "Scenario: Validate service-level objectives (SLOs) for a Kubernetes app"
     **Problem**: You have a Kubernetes app.
 You want to verify that it satisfies latency and error rate SLOs.

     **Solution**: In this tutorial, you will launch a Kubernetes app along with an Iter8 experiment.
 Iter8 will [validate that the app satisfies latency and error-based objectives (SLOs)](../concepts/buildingblocks.md#slo-validation) using [built-in metrics](../metrics/builtin.md).
-During this validation, Iter8 will generate GET requests for the app.
+During this validation, Iter8 will generate HTTP GET requests for the app.

     ![SLO Validation](../images/slo-validation.png)